As the topic asks: is this able to run in linux? or has anybody gotten this to run under Linux or android?

 - Or, are you willing to sponsor the development of scichart for Linux through paid consultancy work?

-If the answer to the last two questions is yea, please get in touch!
+If the answer to the last two questions is yes, please upvote this question and/or get in touch!

 Best regards